JWH709/Buffoon-Builder/Notes/NOTES.md

 - Going to play a round of Balatro to see what I could do to make the download area more interesting.
 - Look into adding a pack to the download section.
 You can get the pack explosion asset from the game via Balamod.
 - ToDo: Style downloader, add more blocks, get three.js bg working, screenshake interpolation.

+## July 2nd:

+- Messed around some more with react three fiber today in a seperate repo.
+Still having issues figuring out the skybox.
+Switch to working on this repo afterwards.
+Mostly just did asset work and CSS stuff today.
+Added some flare to the downloader.
+The next thing I'd like to add is the JokerPreview component to the download area, so you can check your joker before you download it.
+Another cool thing would be to animate the download button, so when you click it, the voucher tears and "Joker Downloaded!" plays across the screen like it does in Balatro.
+Idk if that's too much voodoo, but would be a fun thing to look into.
+- Next up on my bucket list is making that X button on top of the joker image look nice/rotate with the card itself.
+Going to have to check the tilt docs to see if I can match the buttons rotation to the parent's.
+May also be a lot of voodoo.